collanotewiki/collanotewiki.github.io/FAQ.md

 title: FAQ
 permalink: /pages/FAQ/0
 ---

+**FAQ - Can we get the old notes back after deleting the app and then reinstall it?**
 **Short Answer:** If you didn't backup the file before deleting/reinstalling Collanote, then **NO**, there is no known method to get those note back.

 <p align="right">